Are you struggling to break free from a painful past?

 You can release these negative emotions now…and allow yourself to be totally free…let them go…

-From this moment onwards… your unconscious mind will assist you to create positive thoughts and emotions…whenever you experience a negative thought…you have a choice…thoughts are in your control… feelings are in your control …
+From this moment onwards… your unconscious mind will assist you to switch mindset…and create positive thoughts and emotions…whenever you experience a negative thought…you have a choice…thoughts are in your control… feelings are in your control …

 And you will choose only to have good thoughts and positive emotions …whenever you are aware of a negative thought or emotion … you will automatically turn it into a positive thought…